Trita Parsi: Trump Administration’s Support for Opposition in Iran Not Helpful

 Trita Parsi

-After removing the United States from the Iran Nuclear Agreement and reimposing litany of sanctions against Tehran, President Donald J. Trump and his administration have launched a campaign to undermine support for the regime in Iran.
+After removing the United States from the Iran Nuclear Agreement and reimposing a litany of sanctions against Tehran, President Donald J. Trump and his administration have launched a campaign to undermine support for the regime in Iran.

 Trump lashed out at the Iranian government on Twitter on Sunday, threatening in all caps that Iran would “suffer consequences the likes of which few throughout history have ever suffered.”

-Later that day, Secretary of State Mike Pompeo gave speech in which he promised support for unnamed opponents of the Iranian government and announced the U.S. would launch “pressure campaign” against the regime.
+Later that day, Secretary of State Mike Pompeo gave a speech in which he promised support for unnamed opponents of the Iranian government and announced the U.S. would launch “pressure campaign” against the regime.

 This week, we spoke to Trita Parsi, the founder and president of the National Iranian American Council about the Trump administration’s calls for regime change in Iran and whether such efforts are helpful to Iranians yearning for democratic reforms.